 Drawing from the discussion of successful mathematics teaching practices in Standard 4, candidates are provided rich data and evidence of students' learning.
 The evaluation of that evidence gives insights into students' understanding, misconceptions, confidence, hesitation, relationship with the content, and their mathematical identities.
-The cycle of planning, instruction and assessment is inextricably linked and the candidates' responsibility for helping each student achieve success and develop a positive mathematical identity depends on a teacher candidate's ability to assess (NCTM 2014, p.
+The cycle of planning, instruction, and assessment is inextricably linked, and the candidates' responsibility for helping each student achieve success and develop a positive mathematical identity depends on a teacher candidate's ability to assess (NCTM 2014, p.
 89).

 AMTE suggests the dynamic nature and the importance of developing skill in teacher candidates to obtain the richest assessment data possible.

-"They [the teachers] examine their students' varied approaches to mathematical work and respond appropriately.
+They [the teachers] examine their students' varied approaches to mathematical work and respond appropriately.
 They gather and use information available through daily classroom interactions, routine formative assessments, summaries documenting students' engagement with computer software or tablet applications, summative assessments, and standardized tests.
 Well-prepared beginners know the affordances and limitations of these sources of data for understanding student thinking and look for patterns across data sources that provide a sound basis for instructional next steps.
 They have the mathematical knowledge and the inclination to analyze written and oral student productions, looking for each student's mathematical reasoning even when that reasoning may be different from that of the teacher or the student's peers.
-They also enhance their own observations by deliberately drawing on the insights of families, professional colleagues, and sources of information from beyond the classroom" (AMTE 2017).
+They also enhance their own observations by deliberately drawing on the insights of families, professional colleagues, and sources of information from beyond the classroom.
+(AMTE 2017, Indicator C.3.1)

 This standard is intended to cast a broad net as to the type of assessments that a candidate can use.
 Although the standard speaks of formal and informal assessments, it is acknowledged that these will be used both formatively and summatively on a regular basis.
 The educational system uses assessment in a variety of ways; however, the focus of this standard is on the use of assessment to support student learning.
-Of course, this focus has implications for teacher candidates as they grow and develop professionally, but the emphasis here is to gather and effectively use as much information as possible to help students succeed and grow in their mathematical expertise.
+AMLE suggests that assessment characteristics include that "varied and ongoing assessments advance learning as well as measure it" (AMLE 2010, p.
+49).
+Of course, this focus has implications for the teacher candidates as they grow and develop professionally, but the emphasis here is to gather and effectively use as much information as possible to help students succeed and grow in their mathematical expertise.

-Assessments include monitoring group problem solving, supporting discussion of understanding, diagnostic quizzes or exercises, pretesting to determine a current level of knowledge, end of quarter or semester assessments, and standardized assessments used by schools, districts, and policy makers.
+Assessments include monitoring group problem solving, supporting discussion of understanding, diagnostic quizzes or exercises, pretesting to determine a current level of knowledge, end-of-quarter or end-of-semester assessments, and standardized assessments used by schools, districts, and policy makers.